aimeos/aimeos-docs/src/infrastructure/view.md

 * client/html/catalog/detail/url/config
 * client/html/catalog/detail/url/filter

-The second one contains the parameters that should be part of the URL and the third are the fragments that creates the anchor links.
+The second one contains the parameters that should be part of the URL and the third are configuration settings for generating the link like `absoluteUri` to create absolute URLs.
+The last argument are fragments that creates the anchors, e.g. `#image-2`.

 # mail